The Board has adopted the revised QCA Code for Corporate Governance, updated in April 2018.

 Establish a strategy and business model which promote long-term value for shareholders

 Pressure Technologies has an established strategy for growth, which it reports on annually to its shareholders in the Group’s Annual Report, indicating how it has delivered on the strategy and how it has managed strategic risks.
 The Board reviews the strategy at least once a year to ensure that it remains relevant and sustainable.
-The Group’s business model is clearly set out on page 8 of these financial statements.
+The Group’s strategy and business model is clearly set out in its latest financial statements, and key challenges to the business are detailed in the Annual Report.

 Seek to understand and meet shareholder needs and expectations